marloftitsligo/RentalComparisons/README.md

         >  All Rentals types in all Counties (excluding Dublin) <BR>
 <BR>
 Finally, it allows you to export the 3 & 4 bedroom data to a CSV file on your computer for further analysis <BR><BR>
+        NOTE: You need to install Jupyter Notebooks to use this export functionality https://jupyter.org/install<BR>
         Open the notebook here:<BR>
 https://github.com/marloftitsligo/TubbercurryRentalComparisons/blob/master/Daft%203%20%26%204%20Bed%20Rentals%20Sligo%20Mayo%20Roscommon%20Leitrim%20Cavan%20Donegal.ipynb